greenrobot/EventBus/README.md

 EventBus
 ========
-EventBus is a publish/subscribe event bus optimized for Android.<br/>
+EventBus is a publish/subscribe event bus for Android and Java.<br/>
 <img src="EventBus-Publish-Subscribe.png" width="500" height="187"/>

 EventBus...